 Grassroots organizing has proven essential in the successful campaigns to ban the box.
 The key to mounting a successful campaign is to have a sound strategy for garnering community support for the measure, and to use that community support to influence local government officials.

-A Ban the Box campaign should start with a community group with the resources and personnel to serve as the face of the campaign.
-If there is not already a group in the community that is willing and able to take up a Ban the Box campaign, such a group could be organized with the help of SCSJ.
-In addition, the local community group should invest time and resources toward ensuring the voices of directly impacted people are at the forefront of the campaign.
-In our experience the input from people with criminal records is indispensable in both the community organizing and the development of effective policy.
+A Ban-the-Box campaign should start with a community group with the resources and person-power to serve as the face of the campaign.
+If there is not already a group in the community that is willing and able to take up a Ban-the-Box campaign, SCSJ could help organize such a group.
+The local community group should invest time and resources to ensure that the voices of directly impacted people are at the forefront of the campaign.
+In our experience, input from people with criminal records is indispensable in both community organizing and the development of an effective policy.

 A successful Ban the Box campaign should start by getting the broader community informed and involved.
-Planning a community meeting is a great way of bringing the issue to light and identifying groups and individuals willing to support the cause.
-The use of fliers, the local newspaper, social media and word-of-mouth will help bolster attendance.
-You can download a sample flier from Durham Second Chance Alliance’s Ban the Box campaign.
+Planning a community meeting is a great way to bring the issue to light and to identify groups and individuals willing to support the cause.
+The use of fliers, the local newspaper, social media, and word-of-mouth will help bolster attendance.

 The community meeting should provide a platform for seeking involvement of community members who can help make the campaign a success.
-Drafting an endorsement form will help build a stronger network of groups and individuals by obtaining personal commitments to further the campaign (i.e. through obtaining petition signatures, reaching out to government officials, obtaining endorsements from other organizations, etc.).
+Drafting an endorsement form will help build a stronger network of groups and individuals by obtaining personal commitments to further the campaign (e.g., through obtaining petition signatures, reaching out to government officials, and obtaining endorsements from other organizations).
 Look to allies who could form a core leadership group in the movement—such as directly impacted people and their families, clergy, law enforcement, and civil rights groups.
-You can view a sample endorsement form.

 Create a Petition

 A petition should be created and distributed to those willing to seek signatures.
-Petitions are an important way for government officials to gauge the level of support behind a proposed ordinance..
+Petitions are an important way for government officials to gauge the level of support behind a proposed ordinance.
 The petition should contain information sufficient to inform citizens of the purpose of the measure and why it is important for the community.
-You can view a sample petition.
 It is also a good idea for those seeking signatures to carry a fact sheet to provide more information.
 The fact sheet should provide information on the incarceration and/or criminal record rates for the jurisdiction of the proposed ordinance.
-You acn view a sample fact sheet from Durham’s Ban the Box campaign.

 Draft an Ordinance

-The campaign should have a proposed ordinance drafted so it can be presented to the government officials.
-At this stage, enlisting the aid of an attorney to help draft the ordinance is advisable so as to ensure that the language of the ordinance will meet any requirements of the local governing body.
-You can view a sample ordinance from Durham’s Ban the Box campaign.
+The campaign should have a proposed ordinance drafted so it can be presented to government officials.
+At this stage, we suggest enlisting the aid of an attorney to help draft the ordinance to ensure that the language will meet any requirements of the local governing body.

-The most important step in a Ban the Box campaign is gaining the support of the elected officials authorized to vote on proposed ordinances, typically City Council or County Commissioners.
+The most important step in a Ban-the-Box campaign is gaining the support of the elected officials authorized to vote on proposed ordinances, typically City Council members or County Commissioners.
 The process for enacting ordinances will vary by locale, so make sure to research how ordinances are enacted for your local government.

-Setting up a meeting with your elected officials will allow you to present your case for why a Ban the Box ordinance should be put into place.
-A key component of this meeting should be individuals with criminal records who could relate their personal experiences with post-conviction job searches, i.e. what the individuals have done to try to fit back into the community, how ban the box has complicated those efforts, and why the ordinance will give the individuals a second chance.
+Setting up a meeting with your elected officials will allow you to present your case for why a Ban-the-Box ordinance should be adopted.
+This meeting should include individuals with criminal records who could relate their personal experiences with post-conviction job searches, e.g., what the individuals have done to try to reintegrate into the community, how the box has complicated those efforts, and why the ordinance will give the individuals a second chance.
 It is important that participants in the meeting do not attempt to re-litigate their past criminal cases.
-In our experience elected officials are more interested in what an individual has done since their contact with the criminal justice, and how their criminal record negatively affects their job search.
+In our experience, elected officials are more interested in what individuals have done since their contact with the criminal legal system and how their criminal record negatively affects their job search.
 Remember that staying on message is essential to influencing these elected officials as to why your cause is important.